-This year my friends and I decided to hold the first annual New Year’s Sunday Brunch Bonanza.
-We thought this would be a perfect time to get together, catch up on each other’s lives, and cheers to a Happy New Year (despite the fact that my previous statement sounded incredibly cheesy).
+This year my friends and I decided to host a New Year’s Sunday Brunch.
+We thought this would be a perfect time to get together, catch up on each other’s lives, and cheers to a Happy New Year.

 Naturally, I awoke too early on a Sunday and had plenty of time to mosey around the house before everyone arrived.
-With the extra time, I devised a few items that I think no casual Sunday brunch should be without.
+With the extra time, I conjured up a few items that I think no casual Sunday brunch should be without.